chrissy-dev/chrissy.dev/src/about/about.md

 # About

-I'm Chris, a UX Designer/Engineer currently based in Glasgow, Scotland.
-At present I work at Arnold Clark, a large automotive company based in Scotland.
+I'm Chris, a web designer and developer currently based in Glasgow, Scotland.
+At present I work at [STV](https://www.stv.tv) - a media company in Scotland.
+Previously, I worked as a UX Engineer at Arnold Clark.

 I began writing code at 9 years old; with the solid help of Geocities, Dreamweaver, and a lot of copy and paste.
 This is ultimately where my web journey began and I'm still on the trip, still learning every day.